silviamaggi/smd-com/_sideprojects/after-1989-a-trip-to-freedom.md

 ---
 ## The story

-While working on his debut solo album, my husband [Simone](https://minutestomidnight.co.uk/){:target="_blank" rel="noopener"} embarked on an emotional journey.
+While working on his debut solo album, my husband [Simone](https://minutestomidnight.co.uk/){:target="_blank" rel="noopener" title="Go to Minutes to Midnight website"} embarked on an emotional journey.
 He retraced his grandfather’s steps in Berlin, where he was imprisoned for four years during World War II.

   > *After 1989 is the story of how a young man escaped Germany in 1945, while his grandson made the other way round, looking for answers that he could only find in 2017.*
   >
-  > <cite><a href="https://minutestomidnight.co.uk/after-1989-a-trip-to-freedom/" target="_blank" rel="noopener">Minutes to Midnight</a></cite>
+  > <cite><a href="https://minutestomidnight.co.uk/after-1989-a-trip-to-freedom/" target="_blank" rel="noopener" title="Go to 'After 1989: A trip to Freedom' page">Minutes to Midnight</a></cite>

-I was beside him all the way, including the visits to [Sachsenhausen concentration camp](https://www.sachsenhausen-sbg.de/en/){:target="_blank" rel="noopener"}.
+I was beside him all the way, including the visits to [Sachsenhausen concentration camp](https://www.sachsenhausen-sbg.de/en/){:target="_blank" rel="noopener" title="Go to the Sachsenhausen Concentration Camp website"}.
 The photos and videos I took were both for private documentation and for the album’s launch.
 Before taking different professional paths, Simone and I used to work together, and **having a project where to converge our skills** was terrific.

 ## The journey